asthaagarwal01/Buzzinga/README.md

 Features:

-- The user is required to enter the task and timi limit (in mins)
+- The user is required to enter the task and time limit (in mins)

 - As the start button is clicked , the timer starts